Ernulphus/Knights-Tour-C-/README.md

 Warning: not all starting positions work on all boards, and if the board gets too big it will take a while to solve (increasing the board size adds a lot of recursive steps)

 Try tracing the solutions on paper for some interesting designs!

+NEW: Enter a board size of 0 or less for a neat little mode to show how the program solves the problem, one step at a time!